Kinesio Taping Therapy

 What is Kinesio Taping Therapy?

 Presently, this physiotherapeutic tape helps all types of people.
 It’s strategically applied to different body parts.
 The tapes can lessen pain, reduce inflammation, and provide support to injured body parts.
 Overall, injury victims use this stretchable and water-resistant tape to improve their physical performance.
-Kinesiology tape is adhesive and has elastic-like skin.
+Kinesiology tape is adhesive and has an elastic-like skin.
 It allows injured users to demonstrate full ranges of motion.

 These sticky cotton and nylon tapes mimic the skin’s elasticity.
 By doing so, they lift the skin, creating spaces with the underlying tissues.
 The tissues underneath our skin have sensory receptors.
 They are responsible for detecting proprioception.
 Kinesiology tapes expand these tissues, sending positive signals to the brain.
 That’s why physical and sports therapists use Kinesio taping therapy to treat various types of injuries.